 Gold reflectors blur the boundaries between desire and materiality, suggesting a playful set-up of escapism and fantasy.
 Childhood memories of living between two continents, Europe and Australia, have influenced her practice.

 She has extensive experience of lecturing and teaching within art and photography in HE, in the UK and abroad and has published academic papers on philosophy and photography.
-Currently she is Senior Lecturer at the University of Huddersfield and tutor for the MA Photography Falmouth.
+Currently she is Senior Lecturer at the University of Huddersfield and online tutor for the MA Photography Falmouth.

 International exhibitions and residencies include, amongst others, "Photography is Magic", Aperture Foundation, New York, 2016 curated by Charlotte Cotton and "New Materiality" residency, at the Banff, Centre for Arts, Alberta, Canada.